 The benefits or amounts that will be received by or allocated to the NEOs, to all current executive officers as a group, and to all employees as a group, under the Equity Incentive Plan are not determinable.
 If the Plan had been in effect for 2008, the benefits and amounts that would have been received by or allocated to the NEOs, to all current executive officers as a group, and to all employees as a group, under the Plan also are not determinable.
-The Equity Incentive Plan provides a stock option grant to non-employee directors on July 1 of each year during the term of the Plan to purchase 1,500 shares at the fair market value on that date.
-The Compensation and Human Resources Committee will not have the power, without further shareholder approval, to alter the amount, price, or timing of these options granted to the non-employee directors under the Plan.
-The benefits or amounts that will be received by or allocated to all current directors who are not executive officers as a group under the Equity Incentive Plan are not determinable.
+The Equity employees as a group, under the Plan also are not determinable.
+Incentive Plan provides a stock option grant to non-employee directors on July 1 of each year during the term of the Plan to purchase 1,500 shares at the fair market value on that date.
+The Compensation and Human Resources Committee will not have the power, without further shareholder approval, to alter the amount, price, or timing of these options granted to the non-employee directors under The benefits or amounts that will be received by or allocated to all the Plan. current directors who are not executive officers as a group under the Equity Incentive Plan are not determinable.
 If the Plan had been in effect for 2008, the benefits or amounts that would have been received by or allocated to all current directors who are not executive officers as a group under the Plan are as follows:

-New Plan Benefits First Merchants Corporation 2009 Long-Term Equity Incentive Plan

-Name and Position Dollar Value Number of Units Non-Executive Director Group \$0 (1) 12,000 shares of First Merchants Corporation common stock
+First Me New Plan Benefits erchants Corporation 2009 Long-Term Equity Incentive Plan Name and Position Dollar Value Number of Units Non-Executive Director Group 2,000 shares of First Merchants orporation common stock

-(1) Had the Equity Incentive Plan been in effect for 2008, the stock options granted to nonemployee directors would have been out-of-the-money.
+(1) Had the Equity Incentive Plan been in effect for 2008, the stock options granted to non-employee directors would have been out-of-the-money.